Rick Castle: (to the

 - In Castle, although merely a shadowing writer Castle has been given a lot of responsibility within the unit, including questioning witnesses and examining evidence and crime scenes (albeit always with Beckett observing him).
 Lampshaded in one episode where he excitedly calls a newspaper to acquire confidential information after a brainwave, only to stop when they ask him who he is and hand the phone over to Beckett, sheepishly admitting that "I sometimes forget I'm not actually a cop."

-- New Tricks: Brian, Jack and Gerry are retired police officers and are usually pretty good at identifying themselves as such.
+- New Tricks averts this.
+Brian, Jack and Gerry are retired police officers and are usually pretty good at identifying themselves as such.
 However, they do work for the police department as investigators so they have the official authority to question people and access police records.

 - Patrick Jane of The Mentalist will usually inform people that he is merely a consultant and not an actual police officer.
 However, when he deems it necessary he has no qualms about letting people think that he is a full CBI agent.